Emmerich Kálmán: Last years and death

 Following his emigration, performances of his works were prohibited in Nazi Germany.
 He emigrated back to Vienna from New York in 1949 before moving in 1951 to Paris, where he died.

 Popular culture

 In 1958 a West German biopic The Csardas King was made of his life, starring Gerhard Riedmann in the lead role.

-The supporters of both the national football and handball team of Iceland use his composition Das Veilchen vom Montmartre as their anthem.
+The supporters of both the national football and handball teams of Iceland use a version of the song Heut’ Nacht hab’ ich geträumt von dir from his operetta Das Veilchen vom Montmartre as an anthem, with Icelandic lyrics (Ég er kominn heim).

+The overnight sleeper train from Stuttgart to Budapest is named The Kalman Imre.